simrit1/python-VM/README.md

 # python-VM

-A virtual machine that works in python, running it's own version of assembly (likely a very bad version)
+A virtual machine that works in python, running it's own version of assembly (a very bad version)

 ##### Dependencies:`python(3+)` `pygame`